All the Single Ladies

 Shweta was single for most of her 30s and as such, was used to people looking at her during social gatherings like she was an unspeakable tragedy.
 Aunties would come up and start asking probing personal questions about her relationship status, offering unsolicited advice.
 A particular case she remembers is the mother of a friend who told Shweta to quit her high-paying job immediately because it was evident that her bank balance was scaring away all the men.

-She later found out that these relatives would taunt her mother whenever they met her, "Beti ki kamaayi ka khaa rahi ho, isliye uski shaadi nahi kara rahi ho?"
+“I later found out that these relatives would taunt my mother whenever they met her, "Beti ki kamaayi ka khaa rahi ho, isliye uski shaadi nahi kara rahi ho?"
 (You are happily living on your daughter's money.
-Isn't that why you are not getting her married?)
+Isn't that why you are not getting her married?)”

 "Do you want to come to my room?"

 Parvati, 35, works as a senior marketing professional with a multinational consumer brand.
-She spoke to me about the professional hell that gets specially curated for single women at the workplace, thanks to people's assumptions about them.
+She spoke to me about the professional hell she goes through, thanks to people's assumptions about her as a single woman.

-Parvati recounts a disturbing incident that took place at a corporate retreat.
-The company had thrown a party at a resort where, a guy from another team came uncomfortably close to her and asked, "Do you want to come over to my room?"
+“A disturbing incident took place at a corporate retreat.
+The company had thrown a party at a resort where, a guy from another team came uncomfortably close to me and asked, "Do you want to come over to my room?"

-Panicked and not sure how to react, she ran away from the party and locked herself up in her room.
-Later, she found out that the guy was a married man, who seemed to have interpreted her single status as her availability for him.
+Panicked, I ran away from the party and locked myself up in my room.
+Later, I found out that the guy was a married man.
+He had clearly interpreted my single status as my availability for him.”

 "We are not sex workers"

 Sharada wonders if any single working man out there has ever received such unwanted attention from his boss's husband.
-(If that last sentence is taking you an extra second to process, it is because our brains are wired to read the word 'boss' as male.
-Think about that, brain.)
+(If that last sentence is taking you an extra second to process, it is because our brains are conditioned to read the word 'boss' as male.
+Shame on you, brain.)

 Sharada has faced another problem common to the demographic - single women are the pariahs of the real estate world.
-Even though the average flat occupied by single women looks (and, quite frankly, smells) a few hundred times better than the average bachelors' pad, it is nearly impossible for unmarried women to find a homeowner willing to rent to them.
+Even though the average flat occupied by single women looks (and, quite frankly, smells) miles better than the average bachelors' pad, it is nearly impossible for unmarried women to find a homeowner willing to rent to them.

 At one hard-earned rental she shared with a few others, the landlord called to say that the downstairs neighbour had asked him to evict them, on the grounds that they had male visitors over.
 While he was inclined to let them stay, he couldn't just ignore the neighbour either.
 Chartbusters like "this is a family society" were bandied about, and Sharada decided to confront the complainant herself.